jack-norrie/gpu-health-check/README.md

 * Look to see if the card is rusting - This implies the card has been in a humid environment and it is likely this will have an adverse effect on the card's lifespan.

 ## Instalation
-Immidiately before installing your new GPU you should run DDU on your system to remove any drivers that may exist on your system for your old GPU.
+Immediately before installing your new GPU you should run [DDU](https://www.guru3d.com/download/display-driver-uninstaller-download/) on your system to remove any drivers that may exist on your system for your old GPU.
 After doing this you should shut your system down and install your new GPU.

-When installing a new GPU run DDU
+Finally, when you first log onto your system after having installed the GPU, be sure to install the latest version of your GPU drivers.

 ## Fan test